takemil8088/MICB-475-Project-2/README.md

 Additional note: estrogen related to female indivduals ability too absorb vitamin D, menopause stops at around specific age, which could be a point to look at and an interesting justification.

 ### Team meeting 5 Oct 28:

+**Meeting Agenda:**

+-discuss QIIME processing (show Sam where we're at ith it) -is how we've done the trimming good?
+  -check sampling depth
+  -whould we do more filtering to remove rare ASVs?

+discuss the proposal
+  -show Sam where we're at with it
+  -how long is it usually?
+Does she have any general feedback fro things groups usually mess up?

+**Meeting Notes**

-Trimming at 150bp- to so all sequences same length, don't have to trim beginning 10bp Filter to remove rare ASVs? sampling depth 20000
+Trimming at 150bp- to so all sequences same length, don't have to trim beginning 10bp Filter to remove rare ASVs? yes we should add this step in sampling depth 20000 is good - trouble with seing samples all at once on the rarefaction curve is a bit weird but other teams have had this issue in the past

 Research aims should directly stratify age and sex and look at microbiome What is the clinical takeaway, talk about clinical implications in the introduction.
-Determine the methods and specific aims, give background on each aim- why are we looking at this? step 1: qiime2 processing- each step, then aim-specific ASM citation style: american society for microbiology- zotero In the final paper, title should be the conclusion
+Determine the methods and specific aims, give background on each aim- why are we looking at this? step 1: qiime2 processing- each step, then aim-specific ASM citation style: american society for microbiology- zotero In the final paper, title should be the conclusion but it's okay ith the title is general for now

 ### Team meeting 6 Nov 4th:

+**Meeting Agenda:**

-Topic 1: Proposal check in regarding approach and gantt page
+Topic 1: Proposal check in regarding approach and gantt page -present gantt chart and discuss plan for timeline

 Topic 2: Presentation and Manuscript
+  -specific feedback on aims from proposal
+  -present on our project plan from the proposal and get feedback on plan

-Topic 3: Check in regarding game plan (task splitting)
+Topic 3: Check in regarding game plan (task splitting) Topic 4: help with github - we are having trouble pushing and pulling we've just been uploading files we're confused about the github module

+**Meeting Notes:**

 Conversation of topic 1:
 - agreed regarding timeline was in agreement to seperate out the aims and have each person do one portion of the aim